Critical Thinking (album)

 Critical Thinking is the fifteenth studio album by Welsh alternative rock band Manic Street Preachers, released on 14 February 2025 by Columbia Records.

 The album was supported by four singles prior to its release, including "Decline and Fall".
 It was met with universal acclaim by music critics.
-The album features three tracks with bassist Nicky Wire on lead vocals, including the opening title track and "Hiding in Plain Sight", the band's first single which he sings.
-Frontman James Dean Bradfield wrote the lyrics to three tracks, the most on a Manic Street Preachers album to date.
+The album features three tracks with bassist Nicky Wire on lead vocals, including the opening title track and "Hiding in Plain Sight", the band's first single on which he sings lead.
+Frontman James Dean Bradfield wrote the lyrics to three tracks, his most on a Manic Street Preachers album to date.

 Background

 The album was announced with the release of "Hiding in Plain Sight" on 25 October 2024.
 About the background of the album, Nicky Wire said that is a "a record of opposites colliding – of dialectics trying to find a path of resolution.
 While the music has an effervescence and an elegiac uplift, most of the words deal with the cold analysis of the self, the exception being the three lyrics by James, which look for and hopefully find answers in people, their memories, language and beliefs," Wire continued.
 "The music is energised and at times euphoric.
 Recording could sometimes be sporadic and isolated, at other times we played live in a band setting, again the opposites making sense with each other.
 There are crises at the heart of these songs.
 They are microcosms of skepticism and suspicion, the drive to the internal seems inevitable – start with yourself, maybe the rest will follow."

 Regarding the album's more political lyrics, Wire stated that the "left is really good at telling people off, which just makes everyone think: fuck off" and says he knew that Trump would win the US election: "It was so obvious to me.
 Politics is much more about mood and gesture than policy at the moment, and we live in an age of spectacle and eventisation".

 The album cover picture was taken by Welsh documentary photographer David Hurn in the Painted Desert, Arizona while he was travelling to photograph Navajo Native Americans after receiving "a bi-centennial fellowship award by the American government".
 Hurn described the site of the photograph as "strange", and "as if someone drunk had been making a drawing on the road."
 Wire is a self-described "long-time admirer of Hurn".